cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 * L6 Presentation layer (encryption of data)
 * L7 Application layer (plain messages and data)

-Layers L1-L3 are called *media layers*, and they are responsible of transfering the data to the intended destination.
-Layers L4-L7 are called *host layers*, and they are responsible for accurate data delivery between end users.
+Layers L1-L3 are called *Media Layers*, and they are responsible of transfering the data to the intended destination.
+Layers L4-L7 are called *Host Layers*, and they are responsible for accurate data delivery between end users.

 ## The footprint of resources regarding the layers

 **Repeating**
-A networking device, set to retransmit transmissions (i. e. *Repeater Mode*), does only need Media layers (L1-L3), to be able to *repeat packets*.
+A networking device, set to retransmit transmissions (i. e. *Repeater Mode*), does only need media layers (L1-L3), to be able to *Repeat* packets.
 This applies only, if the packet is repeated within the same physical layer (i. e.
 LoRa --> LoRa).
 Therefore the resource footprint, for repeater only devices, can be held tiny.

 **Routing**
 When the forwarding process do need the a physical layer to be changed from one type to another (i. e.
 LoRa --> TCP/IP), then the networking device do also need layers four and five (L4-L5), to be able to accomplish the forwarding task.
-This type of a task, is called *routing*.
-This is due to a) the need for refactoring the datagram for a different media layer (L4), and b) for eshtablishing internal connection between the different media layers (L5).
+This type of a task, is called *Routing*.
+Layers L4 and L4 are needed due to a) the need for refactoring the datagram for a different media layer (L4), and b) for eshtablishing internal connection between the different media layers (L5).

 **Interacting**
 A device requires all seven layers (L1-L7), to be able to show a message on the screen.
 Decryption (L6), and user interface (L7) do need resources, and therefore the footprint of the software is greater, than with the two excamples above.